-- Treat all children and young people with respect and dignity. - Ensure that your own language, tone of voice and body language is respectful. - Value the contribution of children and young people, and take their views seriously, actively involving them in planning activities wherever possible. - Respect a young person's right to personal privacy. - · Always work within sight or hearing of another adult. - Ensure another adult is informed if a child needs to be taken to the toilet; toilet breaks should be organised for young children. - Ensure that children and young people know who they can talk to if they need to speak to someone about a personal concern. - Administer any necessary First Aid with others around. - Obtain consent for any photographs/videos to be taken, shown or displayed. - Record, in writing, any concerning incidents and give the information to your group leader.
-Sign and date the record. - Always share concerns about a child or the behaviour of another worker with your group leader and/or the parish safeguarding coordinator. - Always maintain appropriate boundaries in working with children and young people - · Maintain a sign in and sign out system
+- Treat all children and young people with respect and dignity. - Ensure that your own language, tone of voice and body language is respectful. - Value the contribution of children and young people, and take their views seriously, actively involving them in planning activities wherever possible. - Respect a young person's right to personal privacy. - Always work within sight or hearing of another adult. - Ensure another adult is informed if a child needs to be taken to the toilet; toilet breaks should be organised for young children. - Ensure that children and young people know who they can talk to if they need to speak to someone about a personal concern. - Administer any necessary First Aid with others around. - Record, in writing, any concerning incidents and give the information to your group leader.
+Sign and date the record. - Always share concerns about a child or the behaviour of another worker with your group leader and/or the parish safeguarding coordinator. - Always maintain appropriate boundaries in working with children and young people - Maintain a sign in and sign out system